hellodeolu/don-labs/docs/details.md

 ## Policies
 ### What are the participatory policies;
 - Student must have access to Laptop or desktop system and internet connection
+- Student must be comfortable working with slack app and google ecosystem(esp.
+Meet, Classroom, Slides and YouTube)
-- Student must attend at least 75% live class(Saturday & Sunday)
+- Student must attend at least 75% live class(Wednesday, Saturday & Sunday)
 - Student(s) must submit both individual and peer projects deliverables before deadlines
 - Student must participate in at least 75% weekly snapquiz
 - We frown at plagiarism.
 Always reference resources where necessary